barryclark/jekyll-now/_posts/2018-1-3-AppointmetsNoShow.md

 layout: post
 title: Appointments NoShow
 ---
 Why so many people do not show up for their medical approintments?
 Is it normal to have a 20% of noshows?
-Well, I though this was an interesting question, that deserve at least my atention because the impact that the no-shows have are not only for the miuses of resources that this implyies but also for the effect that this might have in the future in the health of those that did not show.
+Well, I though this was an interesting question that deserved, at least, my attention.
+I had to main reasons: the first one was the economic impact it has in the underemployment of public resources and, most importantly, the social cost that has in the patient, in his/her family and in the future.
-This is a study trying to predict if people will show up to their medical appointment.

 ![68445279 doctors wallpapers](/images/68445279-doctors-wallpapers.jpg){:height="300px" width="600px"}

 ## Brief description of Appointments No-Show.
+  1. Dataset contains 110k medical appointments that took place in Vitoria, Brazil in between April 29th and Jun 8th 2016.
+  2. The baseline is 79.8% of showups.
+  3. The link: [AppointmentsNoShow](https://github.com/AlexChicote/AppointmentsNoShow) on GitHub for a more detailed and
+     technical explanation.

+## Non-technical description of Appointments No-show study.

+  1. Gathering the data.
+    No pain, no gain and, I would add, no data no project.
+I obtained all the data from Kaggle and thanks to altruistics efforts.
+Every row in the file of 110k that I obtained was an appointment
   1. Dataset contains 110k medical appointments that took place in Vitoria, Brazil in between April 29th and Jun 8th 2016.
   2. The baseline is 79.8% of showups.
   3. The link: [AppointmentsNoShow](https://github.com/AlexChicote/AppointmentsNoShow) on GitHub for a more detailed and